A Community Interest Company

 To protect the community interest Acorns Charitable Trust (registered charity 1090804) will be the “asset lock’ and at all times own more than 50% of the issued share capital.
 This means that supporters, the general public and businesses are able to invest by purchasing Ordinary Shares in a local CIC with community involvement at the heart of its aims.

 The Priory Lane site hosts much more than Conference Football and Langney Sports Club, including Archery, an impressive Indoor Bowls Hall, weekly Tai Chi sessions, twice a week Afternoon Club for the retired, a Study Centre, Owlets Nursery providing quality pre-school education.
-In addition to the first team there are Reserve and Ladies Teams as well as a Junior Club providing football for over 400 boys and girls up to the age of 18.
+In addition to the first team, the club can boast a very active youth section providing football for over 400 boys and girls up to the age of 18 and a ladies team

 Five years in succession Eastbourne Borough Football Club has won the Sussex County F.A.
 Community Club of the Year (2004-2008) and the F.A.
 South East Regional Charter Standard Club Award Winner 2006 and 2008.
 EBFC were the first ever winners of the Corporate Social Responsibility Award (2004) at the Eastbourne Business Awards, given for businesses that put something back into the community they operate in.